fofoMichelle/VBA-Challenge-/README.md

 He loved being able to analyze each stock at the click of a button and now wants to expand his research beyond the 12 green stocks.
 Since Steve wants to analyse a high number of stocks we had to improve our code by refactoring it for the code to run faster and efficiently which is what I will be demonstrating below.
 # Result
 As mentioned above I have refactored the code to make it run more efficiently and easy to read and modify for future users.
+The original code included creation of the headers, ticker array, total daily volume and returns while the refactored was easy to understand and allowed me to run the calculations faster
+Below are both original code and refactored to show how different they looked

 #### Original Code
 ```